 After a rather early and red-eyed 3am start on Thursday 17th May, I was keen to get boarded on my flight.
 But first the obligatory stop in duty-free.
 Any excuse to top up the gin supplies and some pressies for the family.
 A thankfully smooth flight saw us land in Marco Polo, Venice for 9.40am.
 We were picked up by our fantastic trainers for the weekend – Scott Johnson from @theedgepics and Paul Fowler from @paulsstudioessex and taken for a spot of lunch at a beautiful local vineyard, where we may of sampled just a bit of the local red wine... a good way to get to know the other 13 delegates.

 Our next stop, and possibly one of the most amazing places I've ever had the fortune to visit, was the 'home of photography' – Count Ceconi Castle.
 The amazing castle owned and run by @graphistudio.
 Who had very kindly given us full use of the Castle for the duration of our course.
-After some introductions and some talks to set the weekend up it was clear this was going to be a very interesting weekend.
+After some introductions and some talks to set the week up it was clear this was going to be a very interesting week.
 Martin from @graphistudio was our very gracious host, providing many laughs for us too!

 Friday we started off our day by visiting the @graphistudio factory.
 We had the privilege of being led round and shown the processes, the stages, the machines and more importantly the people who are a huge part of the album creation process.
 Yes, they use machines (some of which they have specially designed to suit their needs), of course they have to, but if the process can be done better by hand then they were possible use a person instead.
 And over 60% of the workforce are women, who they allow to work flexi-time around their families.
-How refreshing is that.
 The factory had an airy, relaxed and focused atmosphere and I really did leave that factory with a total sense of awe and inspiration as to what could be achieved with designing albums.
 Nothing seemed to be out of the question, and they want to go out of their way to help us photographers keep innovating and exploring and pushing boundaries for our clients.
 I've come away with a ton of new ideas that I'm going to be begin to start trialling this year.

 In the afternoon we headed back to the Castle to begin our first round of model and photography tutorials, breaking up into groups led by Scott and Paul.
 What these guys don't know about wedding photography probably isn't worth knowing.
 And I wasn't disappointed, we were given invaluable posing and composition techniques and encouraged to think outside the box and push ourselves.
 I've found it's very easy to try new things but then revert to type as that's the easy or safe option.
 But I was determined this time to make a real change, and use what I was learning.